-Algaecide is an excellent tool that pool owners commonly use to kill off algae in pool water.
-While it shouldn’t be used as a replacement for chlorine, algaecide is an effective option if you need that extra power to kill off an algae infestation.
-Whether you are a new pool owner or simply want to brush up on your algaecide knowledge, understanding how to use it will ensure you use it as effectively as possible.
+Algaecide is an excellent tool that pool owners use to kill off algae in pool water.
+While you shouldn’t use it as a replacement for chlorine, algaecide is an effective option if you need that extra power to kill off an algae infestation.
+Whether you are a new pool owner or simply want to brush up on your algaecide knowledge, if you understand how to use it, you will be able to use it as effectively as possible.

 Main Takeaways

-Algaecide is not a quick solution to get rid of algae entirely in your pool.
+Algaecide is not a quick solution to completely get rid of algae in your pool.
 It is more often used as a preventative measure rather than a reactive treatment.
-These chemical compounds contain components that both kill algae but also stunt their growth in your pool.
+Algaecide is a chemical that not only kills algae but also stunts their growth in your pool.

-It is important to note that all pesticides, including algaecides, must be implemented following the product label registered with the EPA (Environmental Protection Agency).
-When you use algaecides, please ensure that you are wearing the appropriate personal protective equipment, which will be recommended on the product label.
+When you use algaecides, please ensure you wear the appropriate personal protective equipment, which will be recommended on the product label.
+Generally, I recommend at least wearing rubber gloves and goggles.

 Different Types of Pool Algaecide

-Your investment in an effective pool algaecide is a crucial decision.
-You can choose from a few different types of algaecides, each with its own use cases.
-Below, I laid out the best pool algaecides on the market in each type and when to use them.
-Each of these products can kill all sizes of algae, isolated blooms, and in different stages of the algae growth.
+You can choose from a few different types of algaecides.
+Below, I will list the best pool algaecides on the market in each type and when to use them.

 Quat Pool Algaecides

-This penetration enables the chlorine to kill the cell’s nucleus ultimately.
-If you want the most bang for your buck, this is an excellent algaecide option that comes in both 50% and 10% concentrations.
+Remember that since they are basically a detergent, Quat pool algaecides can cause some foaming when overused.
+But with that said, if you want the most bang for your buck, this is an excellent algaecide option and comes in both 50% and 10% concentrations.
 You can pick some up from Clorox for pretty cheap.

 Here's a Clorox algaecide that works well in every pool I've used it in.